-Studies have shown that hypoallergenic, amino acid-based formulas can help manage clinical symptoms of EoE.1,2
+Studies have shown that hypoallergenic, amino acid-based formulas can help manage clinical symptoms of eosinophilic esophagitis (EoE).1,2

-Eosinophilic gastrointestinal disorders (EGID) are chronic digestive system disorders in which eosinophils (white blood cells) are found in higher than normal amounts in areas of the digestive tract.
+Eosinophilic gastrointestinal disorders (EGIDs) are chronic digestive system disorders in which certain food proteins trigger an overproduction of eosinophils (white blood cells that help fight certain infections) in different areas of the digestive tract.

 EGIDs typically fall into one of three types:

-Eosinophilic Esophagitis (EoE): The most common and difficult type of EGID to manage, EoE is characterized by inflammation of the esophagus due to abnormally high levels of eosinophils in that area of the GI tract.
+Eosinophilic esophagitis (EoE): EoE is the most common and difficult type of EGID to manage.
+It is characterized by inflammation of the esophagus due to abnormally high levels of eosinophils in that area of the GI tract.
 Symptoms can include abdominal pain, diarrhea, nausea, severe vomiting, difficulty swallowing, and, at times, obstruction.